JetBrains/Qodana/topics/about-qodana-intellij.md

 You can set up a workflow in your GitHub repository using the [GitHub actions](github-actions.md) we published.

 ### Supported languages
-PHP, Java, and Kotlin are already supported.
+Java, Kotlin, and PHP are already supported.
 Eventually, all [languages and technologies](supported-technologies.md) covered by JetBrains IDEs will be added.

 ## License